What Does It Mean To Be IICRC Certified?

 The four classes of water loss are:

-- Class 4: This class of water loss involves specialized drying situations, affecting materials with very low permeance or low porosity, such as hardwood, concrete, basements, subfloors, and crawlspaces.
+Class 4: This class of water loss involves specialized drying situations, affecting materials with very low permeance or low porosity, such as hardwood, concrete, basements, and subfloors.

 What Are The Main Categories Of Water Damage?